jannisborn/covid19_ultrasound/data/README.md

 ## Current dataset size (July 2020)
 - Convex:
-  - 111 videos (32x  COVID, 23x bacterial pneumonia, 53x healthy, 3x viral pneumonia)
+  - 124 videos (45x  COVID, 23x bacterial pneumonia, 53x healthy, 3x viral pneumonia)
   - 40 images (18x COVID, 7x bacterial pneumonia, 15x healthy)
   - 21 videos from the Butterfly dataset (19 COVID, 2 healthy, see below how to use the provided scripts to process the data)
 - Linear:
-  - 20 videos (4x COVID, 2x bacterial pneumonia, 10x healthy, 4x viral pneumonia)
+  - 21 videos (5x COVID, 2x bacterial pneumonia, 10x healthy, 4x viral pneumonia)
   - 6 images (4x COVID, 2x bacterial pneumonia)
 - Data with artifacts (30 images, 2 videos): For the sake of completion, we provide a folder with images and videos that we found but did not include in our dataset due to artifacts (arrows, bars) in the image or because of unclear labels.
 For more information and comments by medical experts, see our [metadata](https://docs.google.com/spreadsheets/d/1t-tLMjMod6W-nAjkuxmO0CLsiyalFIOp92k_XD_yeo8/edit#gid=1181682638) sheet or metadata [csv](dataset_metadata.csv).

 - We are constantly updating the dataset with new data - any contributions are appreciated!

 ## Updates
+- **12.8.2020**: Update - added 14 new COVID videos from publications
 - **28.7.2020**: Update - added 4 new videos and 7 new images from the Northumbria hospital
 - **11.7.2020**: Database update - We added an up to date csv file with all metadata, and new videos that were contributed from the Northumbria Specialist Emergency Care Hospital (17 images and 4 videos of healthy patients)
 - **22.6.2020**: Database update - We added 46 new videos (18x COVID, 1x bacterial pneumonia, 27x healthy).